carbon-language/carbon-lang/openmp/docs/SupportAndFAQ.rst

 .. note::
-  The compiler that generates the offload code should be the same (version) as the compiler that build the OpenMP device runtimes.
-The OpenMP host runtime can be build by a different compiler.
+  The compiler that generates the offload code should be the same (version) as the compiler that builds the OpenMP device runtimes.
+The OpenMP host runtime can be built by a different compiler.

 .. _advanced_builds: https://llvm.org//docs/AdvancedBuilds.html